stellaskyler/sf6bucklerdata/README.md

-# Street Fighter Player Data Scraper
+# Street Fighter Buckler Data

 This Python script is designed to scrape player data from the Street Fighter website.
 The collected data can be used for a variety of purposes, such as data analysis, machine learning, and statistical modeling.